azure-contrib/azure-scripty/README.md

 * Invoke one or more CLI commands easily from within your code.
 * Supports all CLI commands, if you know the CLI you know scripty!
 * Returns JSON objects from each cmd.
 Useful for complex scripting scenarios.
+* Cross platform, works on Windows, Mac and Linux.

 # Getting started